DarkDimius/scala.github.com/sips/pending/_posts/2017-01-13-binary-compatibility.md

 2. Defining a class which is supposed to be also used from other JVM languages such as Java\Kotlin.
 `@stableABI` will ensure both binary compatibility and that there are no unexpected methods that would show up in members of a class or an interface.
+3. Library authors can take advantage of language features introduced in new major versions of Scala while still serving users on older language versions by defining their Public API as `@stableABI`.

-The biggest use-case envisioned here by the authors is migration to Dotty.
+The important use-case envisioned here by the authors is migration to Dotty.
 We envision that there might be code-bases that for some reason don't compile either with Dotty or with Scalac.
 This can be either because they rely on union types, only present in Dotty, or because they need early initializers, which are only supported by Scalac.